BoulderCodeHub/CoRiverNF/README.md

 - `wyAnnTot`
 - `wyAnnInt`

-You can easily access these data using natural flow node shorthand names, and the methods used by `xts` objects to subset time series data.
+You can easily access these data using natural flow node abbreviated names, and the methods used by `xts` objects to subset time series data.
 For example, the 2000-2015 data at Lees Ferry can be accessed with `cyAnnTot$LeesFerry['2000/']`.
 For more examples see the vignette: `vignette('CoRivNatFlow', package = 'CoRiverNF')`.

 ## Reproducing the Data